-We also detail the key drivers of B2B loyalty, strategies for channel loyalty and reward schemes, a new channel engagement strategy, the major factors that drive channel partner loyalty, the link between business intelligence (BI) and successful channel marketing, and how word-of-mouth travels between businesses.
+We detail the key drivers of B2B loyalty, strategies for channel loyalty and reward schemes, a new channel engagement strategy, the major factors that drive channel partner loyalty, the link between business intelligence (BI) and successful channel marketing, and how word-of-mouth travels between businesses.

-Case studies of successful B2B loyalty programmes...
+Case studies of successful B2B loyalty initiatives...

 The detailed case studies in this chapter drill down into some of the world's best B2B loyalty success stories, what they did, how they did it, and what the results were, including:

 ^ ^ ^

 - Argos Business Solutions (UK)